 There’s nothing worse than being outside and having no phone signal.
 It could disconnect you from Google maps or an important conversation on holiday.
 If you are camping there may be no public wifi to join, or handy hotspot to connect to.
 Thanks to pocket-size mobile wifi you can now possess a device that supports over 30 devices simultaneously.
 Imagine enjoying this benefit for up to fifteen hours, whether you are using a laptop, tablet or phone.
 You could wave goodbye to expensive roaming charges and enjoy a 3G or 4G connection.

 These have been six of the most exciting gadgets you can consider.
 Added to that are buying binoculars that are fog-free and waterproof.
-These products can enhance your quality of life whilst travelling, and provide extra safety through digital connection.
+These products can enhance your quality of life whilst traveling, and provide extra safety through digital connection.
 You can have greater control over your belongings and better views of distant objects.
 Whilst they are all separate gadgets, they all add up to an exciting Armory that exists for your holiday enjoyment.